 - consider user needs and abilities when conducting research

-- allow any type of user to switch to non-digital channels if needed
+- allow the user to switch to non-digital channels if needed.

 Always ask what the user need is and how to meet this need.
 Be careful not to exclude user groups or make assumptions about what services they might need.

-Encourage and enable users to choose and use digital services successfully.
-Specifically:
+To encourage and enable users to use digital services successfully, you need to: